katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

     - Embedding single events using the shortcode with `onlyactive` enabled now shows a "The "{title}" event is no longer active." message.
     - Maps now link to Google Maps SSL
     - Location output includes Address 2 and Address 3, if set
+    - Fixed: Added caching for if Constant Contact account has access to EventSpot
+* Form Designer:
+    - Responsive design fits better to all screen sizes
+    - Visual feedback when the form is being updated
+    - MUCH improved speed when designing a form
+    - No longer slows down when processing an update
+    - Change background, border, padding settings live
 * Fixed: Fix fatal error when updating lists in User Profiles
 * Fixed: Improved Form Designer speed when `WP_DEBUG` is defined
 * Fixed: Admin pages now only process when they're supposed to